Weave Code

 • Validation & Business Logic Centralization: Consolidates validation rules in Laravel, ensuring consistency across web, API, and mobile interfaces.
 Critical for compliance-driven workflows (e.g., GDPR, financial audits) where data integrity is non-negotiable.

-• Laravel-Centric Roadmap: Aligns with a Laravel-first strategy by leveraging Eloquent, Query Builder, and Artisan commands.
+• Laravel-Centric Architecture: Aligns with a Laravel-first strategy by leveraging Eloquent, Query Builder, and Artisan commands.
 Supports Laravel’s conventions (e.g., event hooks, testing with Pest/PHPUnit), reducing friction for teams already invested in the ecosystem.

 • Data-Driven Workflows: